emad-khaled-dev/Quant-MA-Screener-Israel/README.md

 ## Why This Project?

-2024 was a record year for Israeli tech M&A - over $13 billion in deals, including Salesforce buying Own for $1.9B and Nvidia acquiring Run:ai for $700M.
-I kept seeing headlines about these acquisitions and wondered: how do investors actually identify which companies are good acquisition targets?
+2024 was a record year for Israeli tech M&A - over $13 billion in deals, including Salesforce buying Own for $1.9B and Nvidia acquiring Run:ai for $700M !
+I kept seeing headlines about these acquisitions and wondered: how do investors actually identify which companies are good acquisition targets? and what does this mean ?

-So I built a simple screening tool to find potentially undervalued Israeli tech companies using the same methods investment banks use - comparable company analysis and DCF valuation.
+so I built a simple screening tool to find potentially undervalued Israeli tech companies using the same methods investment banks use : the  comparable company analysis and DCF valuation.

-This is a small project but it touches on real finance concepts that I wanted to understand better.
+this is a small project but it touches on real finance concepts that I wanted to understand better with my heavy statistical background.

 ---